Amsterdam, Netherlands : 1 - 3 February 2018

 These links are provided for your convenience.
 They do not signify that we endorse the websites.
 We have no responsibility for the content of the linked website(s).

 Travelling to and from the Airport

-The train station at Schipol Airport is easily accessed by lifts or escalators in the terminal building.
+The train station at Schiphol Airport is easily accessed by lifts or escalators in the terminal building.
 There are very regular trains to the Amsterdam Central Station.
-Tickets can be purchased from ticket machines using a credit card and we recommend spending a little extra to take the fast route with no stops between the airport and the station.
-The journey takes less than 15 minutes.
+Tickets must be purchased in advance from the machines in the main concourse.
+The journey takes around 15 minutes.

 Directions from the train station